11 Scientifically Proven Tips for Relaxing

 Immersing yourself in nature can make you feel happier, and even just a little exposure can help you relax.
 One study at Washington State University found that entering a room with plants can lower your blood pressure and increase your productivity.
 Plus, plants increase oxygen, helping you breathe easier.

-A chemical released by a mowed lawn (think of that fresh-cut grass smell) causes people feel happy and relaxed, according to research.
+A chemical released by a mowed lawn (think of that fresh-cut grass smell) causes people to feel happy and relaxed, according to research.
 Another benefit?
 Getting a chore out of the way—and off your mind.

 Music can brighten up your day, but it turns out there’s also a physiological impact to listening to music: One study found that listening to classical music lowered participants' blood pressure, slowed their heart rates, and reduced levels of stress hormones.